Back to Articles and Learning

 7. “How often do customers typically interact with your team after implementation?”

-Red flag: limited engagement beyond technical support tickets and release notes.
+• Contact only via support tickets and release notes.

 8. “What types of organisations implement your platform most successfully?”